- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

-- Should I take this class instead of some other class?
+- Should I take these classes instead of some other class?

-- Do I have to live in the southwestern USA to be accepted into the course?
+- Do I have to live in the southwestern USA to be accepted into the class?

 - Who qualifies for admission?

-- How does this class differ from other tracking classes?
+- How does these classes differ from other tracking classes?

-- How good will I be at track & sign identification after taking this class?
+- How good will I be at track & sign identification after taking this this course sequence?

-- Will I get a certificate if I take this class?
+- Will I get a certificate if I take this course sequence?

 - How do I apply for admission?